 - Supports that address behavioral difficulties that interfere with the student’s learning or the learning of other students.

 Students may receive direct service in both the general education and special education classrooms.

-A limited number of students may need a regional program within a comprehensive school or a separate day facility.
+Some students may need a regional program within a comprehensive school or a separate day school.
 Based on the unique needs and the IEP of the student, the local school or central office IEP teams determine the appropriate placement.

-For those students whose educational needs require services beyond those of the county’s regional or separate day facilities, the HCPSS utilizes Maryland State Department of Education approved nonpublic schools.
-The nature and severity of the student’s disability which significantly impact on education performance may necessitate more intensive resources and may require a more therapeutic segregated setting in order for a student to receive an appropriate educational program.
+Students whose educational needs require services beyond those provided by the county’s regional program or a separate day school,may be assigned to Maryland State Department of Education-approved nonpublic schools.
+The nature and severity of the student’s disability may require a more therapeutic setting in order for a student to receive an appropriate educational program.